precog/quasar-datasource-s3/README.md

 # Quasar S3 Connector

-A connector for the Quasar open source analytics engine, that provides it with access to Amazon S3.
+A connector for the Quasar open source analytics engine, that provides access to Amazon S3.

-Also the place where we document the process of creating lightweight connectors for quasar.
+Also documents how to create a lightweight connector for quasar.

 ## The API